simeononsecurity/simeononsecurity.ch/content/articles/reviving-old-servers_-tips-for-upgrading-legacy-systems/index.en.md

 * **Inadequate Data Encryption**: Legacy systems may lack robust data encryption capabilities, putting sensitive information at risk.
 You need to assess and implement appropriate encryption measures.

-> Tip: Regularly monitoring and auditing the system for security vulnerabilities can help identify and address potential risks before they are exploited.
+> Tip: Regularly monitoring and auditing the system for security vulnerabilities can help identify and address potential risks before they're exploited.

 ### Considering Business Requirements

 When considering business requirements for upgrading legacy systems, it is important to align the upgrade with the specific needs and goals of the organization.
 This involves evaluating the current business processes and identifying areas where the legacy system may be hindering productivity or efficiency. **Key considerations** include:

 * **Scalability**: Assessing whether the legacy system can support the future growth and expansion of the business.
-* **Integration**: Ensuring that the upgraded system can seamlessly integrate with existing software and systems.
+* **Integration**: Ensuring that the upgraded system can smoothly integrate with existing software and systems.
 * **Customization**: Determining the level of customization required to meet the unique business needs.
 * **Cost**: Evaluating the financial implications of the upgrade, including upfront costs and long-term savings.